Online security checklist

 Put your knowledge to the test.

-Head over to the Take Five website, led by UK Finance, and backed by Her Majesty’s Government, to take their quick fraud-spotting quiz and learn more about fraud prevention.
+Head over to the Take Five website, led by UK Finance, and backed by the government, to take their quick fraud-spotting quiz and learn more about fraud prevention.
 Take the quiz.